How the poor were lost ....

 Websites you may wish to visit ;

-otherwise, if you have any view or suggestion on the content of this site, please contact :- click to contact Social Exclusion Housing
+If you have any view or suggestion on the content of this site, contact us :- click to contact Social Exclusion Housing

 (PS.
 This website is being especially well used by colleges and universities, so maybe academics must be relied on to get these social exclusion issues dealt with - though most of them may well consider that to be outside their customary role !?)